 About Us

-The Rights and Religions Forum is a 501c3 non-profit founded to create spaces and curate conversations around these often ignored and complex questions, giving – for the very first time – a voice to the oppressed and vulnerable within isolated religious communities.
+The Rights and Religions Forum is a 501(c)(3) non-profit founded to create spaces and conversations around these often-ignored and complex questions.
+Through our network of organizations, we give a voice to the issues that affect those raised in IRGs.

 Our Board of Directors